bpmn-io/bpmn.io/src/blog/2014/001-announcing-bpmn-io.md

 An initial version of our toolkit is already in the making.
 We plan to publish it in the next weeks.
 It will be available as a running demo (i.e. _clickable_) on [bpmn.io](http://bpmn.io), downloadable and embeddable into web applications and [open source on GitHub](https://github.com/bpmn-io).

-Give us feedback and make sure to follow us on [Twitter](https://twitter.com/bpmn_io) to stay in touch.
+Give us feedback and make sure to [follow us on Mastodon](https://fosstodon.org/@bpmn_io) to stay in touch.

 <br/>